Jeija/Geodesic-Uncertainty-Loss-ChannelCharting/README.md

 > Florian Euchner, Phillip Stephan, Stephan ten Brink: "Uncertainty-Aware Dimensionality Reduction for Channel Charting with Geodesic Loss"

+presented at the Asilomar Conference on Signals, Systems, and Computers in October 2024.

 ### Summary
 The paper suggests three ways to improve the localization accuracy of Channel Charting:
 * **Batch-wise training architecture and acceleration constraint**: Instead of a Siamese neural network architecture, feed the complete dataset into the neural network for every batch.
 This provides a global view of the channel chart in the loss function definition, which facilitates the introduction of an *acceleration constraint*, which means we take into account the physical inertia of the transmitter.